lynchreborn/WWEBattlegroundsSDK/README.md

 - Extract The Zip.

-- Right click on "WWEPlaygrounds.uproject" and select "Switch Unreal Engine Version" and select 4.24
+- Right click on `WWEPlaygrounds.uproject` and select `Switch Unreal Engine Version` and select 4.24

 - [![](https://i.imgur.com/HRIhBBg.png)](https://i.imgur.com/HRIhBBg.png)

-- This should create a WWEPlaygrounds.sln file.
+- This should create a `WWEPlaygrounds.sln` file.

 - Double click the .uproject to open the project.